-Teeth Extraction Care After Treatment
+Tooth Extraction After Care Treatment

-Post- op instructions After Tooth Extractions
+Post- op instructions

 We recommend that you have no suction in your mouth for 48 hours.
 That means no rinsing or spitting.
 No drinking through straws or SMOKING.
 Any of these can cause suction and pull the blood clot out of the socket that is healing.
 If the socket is disrupted during the healing process, dry socket can occur.
 This is a very painful process.
 We strongly recommend that if you are a smoker try to abstain from it for the next couple of days.